Assistant or Associate Professor of School Counseling

 - School Counselor experience with PK-12, post internship

 The successful applicant will join a group of committed and vibrant faculty who deliver cutting-edge learning opportunities to a diverse student body.
 They will teach core courses in counselor education, through a rigorous academic curriculum that includes experiential and self-reflective learning.
-The candidate is expected to focus on teaching and supervision while maintaining an active research agenda that engages graduate students.
+Faculty provide student academic advisement and conduct assessment of student learning.
+This includes contributing to academic program assessment and continuous improvement processes, in collaboration with faculty and staff.
+The candidate is expected to focus on teaching and supervision, while maintaining an active research agenda that engages graduate students.
 The candidate will also participate in service activities and embrace the principles of diversity and inclusion as a member of the university community.
 Salary is commensurate with academic preparation and experience.
-The anticipated start date for this position is August 23, 2021.
+The anticipated start date for this position is August 22, 2022.

 The university is on a beautiful campus in Menomonie, situated in western Wisconsin, 60 minutes east of Minneapolis-St. Paul on Interstate 94.
 Located in the scenic Chippewa Valley region with a population base of more than 200,000, Menomonie is a city of more than 16,400, surrounded by lakes, streams, and woodlands.
 For more information about the UW-Stout community and region visit: https://www.uwstout.edu/about-us/our-community